labrose/test-repo/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement, hello, help wanteD
+labels: enhancement, good first ISSUE, question, whatup
 assignees: ''

 ---